K-PaaS/application-platform-guide-eng/install/service/pinpoint.md

 OK
 ```

-- Apply the security group that you created to use the Pinpoint service.
+- Request the security group that you created to use the Pinpoint service.
 > $ cf bind-running-security-group pinpoint
 ```
 Binding security group pinpoint to running as admin...